carpentries/carpentries.org-archive/_posts/2024/07/2024-07-30-lesson-cffs.md

 We will start integrating the CFF first into few of our lessons (in order to test and debug the process and to collect more experience and possibly identify new problems that we did not anticipate).
 Eventually, we will roll this out to all our lessons.
 Our hope is, that other projects will then follow our example and also contribute to the process itself.

 The first step towards making a lesson citable is often to collect a list of all contributors and to reach out to them to get their consent to be listed.
 We plan to do this through GitHub issues tracked close to the corresponding lesson repositories (example from CodeRefinery: https://github.com/coderefinery/documentation/pull/270#issuecomment-1673439760).
-The Carpentries records community members' consent to be included in lesson publications as part of their profile in the community database, [AMY](https://amy.carpentries.org/)
+The Carpentries records community members' consent to be included in lesson publications as part of their profile in the community database, [AMY](https://amy.carpentries.org/).

 In order to simplify the process of uploading release artifacts to Zenodo we will create a GitHub Actions workflow which will upload the data and the metadata to Zenodo using the Zenodo API.
 Although further development is required to implement this workflow, [the HERMES tool](https://project.software-metadata.pub/) may be pivotal in the retrieval, collation, processing, and publication of the relevant metadata.

 What should be the release artifacts?
 Our plan is to upload both the lesson sources as well as a generated PDF/HTML from the lesson sources.
 This workflow will be run on each release creation.
-Using the Zenodo API rather than uploading the lessons manually offers several advantages, formost that we can avoid the situation that future updates to a lesson record would be tied to the person who uploaded the first version.
+Using the Zenodo API rather than uploading the lessons manually offers several advantages, foremost that we can avoid the situation that future updates to a lesson record would be tied to the person who uploaded the first version.
 By the time we will want to upload the next version, that person might have already left the organization or project.
 Instead, we should be able to share the permission to update the lesson record and metadata within organizations, projects, and research groups (where applicable).

 ## What information should be captured in a CFF for a lesson?